tommarien/2020_talk_all_hail_king_typoscript/slides.md

 - As TypeScript is a superset of JavaScript, existing JavaScript programs are also valid TypeScript programs. <!-- .element: class="fragment" -->

 🤓 Demo <!-- .element: class="fragment" -->

+Note: Stress the fact that even there are type issues, typescript still compiles to js.

+---//

+### Guiding Principle